 Collaborations between Inria project-teams and American Universities are active from a long time and thus provide a strong basis for addressing scientific, economic and societal challenges on international priorities, in the context of win-win partnerships.

-Since 2011, Inria runs “Inria@SiliconValley”, an active scientific joint program with Californian universities, mainly with UC Berkeley and Stanford University, and has now expanded to all California partners .
+Since 2011, Inria runs “Inria@SiliconValley”, an active scientific joint program with California universities, that initially started with UC Berkeley and Stanford University, and has now expanded to all California partners .

-- strengthen and structure existing collaborations between Inria research teams and Californian universities in order to improve their visibility and impact.
+- Strengthens and structures existing collaborations between Inria research teams and California universities

-- create and support new innovative projects with complementary competences, addressing scientific challenges of the digital society.
+- Fosters the creation of research and innovation collaborative projects addressing scientific challenges of the digital society.

 - Provides networking opportunities among which the organization of scientific events